-All communications with SALT Ast Ops should be via email (or telephonically in urgent cases, like ToO alerts) primarily to the SALT Help email address (sa@salt.ac.za).
+All communications with SALT Ast Ops should be via email (or telephonically in urgent cases, like ToO alerts) primarily to the SALT Help email address (salthelp@salt.ac.za or sa@salt.ac.za which end up in the same place).
 In all cases relating to existing proposals it is imperative that the assigned proposal code is included in the subject of the email.
-This will ensure that all Ast Ops staff are aware of a request or query even if the particular Liaison SA is unavailable.
+This will ensure that all Ast Ops staff are aware of a request or guery even if the particular Liaison SA is unavailable.